Laravel Full-Stack Stack Guide for Solo Developers

 Setting Up the Stack

 For deployment, sign up for Laravel Forge, connect your DigitalOcean account, and provision a server.
 Connect your GitHub repo and configure auto-deployment on push.
 The whole process takes about 15 minutes and then you never think about deployment again.
+Note that Forge now bundles zero-downtime deployments for a single server on every new subscription, so a separate Envoyer plan is no longer required.

 Project Structure